 Come and share this common musical thread and discover how much we have in common with those of long ago.
 It is in understanding this past that we can put into perspective our musical present.

-Once the course material has been picked up from Distance Ed, make sure that you read thoroughly the Course Plan.
+Please go to Blackboard make sure that you read thoroughly the Course Plan.
 All instructions for the semester are found there.

 A: Yes.
 If you need humanities credits, MUS 121 fulfills 3 credits.